Ashikaga Yoshitane: Events of Yoshitane's bakufu

 Yoshitane was appointed shōgun in 1490.
 Hōjō Sōun gains control of Izu the following year.
-In 1493, Hatakeyama Yoshitoyo forces Yoshitane to abdicate.
-In 1493, Yoshitane lost in a power struggle against Hosokawa Masamoto and was formally replaced by the eleventh shōgun, Ashikaga Yoshizumi.
+In 1493, Hatakeyama Yoshitoyo forced Yoshitane to abdicate after he lost in a power struggle against Hosokawa Masamoto.
+Yoshitane was formally replaced by the eleventh shōgun, Ashikaga Yoshizumi.

 Wooden statue of Yoshitane at Tōji-in.

 Tomb of Yoshitane at Saiko-ji, Tokushima Prefecture.

-Emperor Go-Kashiwabara accedes to the throne in 1500. Ōuchi Yoshioki restores Yoshitane to the position of Sei-i Taishōgun from Yoshizumi.
+Emperor Go-Kashiwabara acceded to the throne in 1500. Ōuchi Yoshioki restored Yoshitane to the position of Sei-i Taishōgun from Yoshizumi.
 In 1520, a succession crisis occurred over Hosokawa Takakuni's post.
-When Takakuni becomes Kanrei (shogun's deputy), Yoshitane strongly opposed him and he was driven out.
-In 1521, Emperor Go-Kashiwabara appoints Ashikaga Yoshiharu shogun.
-Takakuni arranged for the replacement of Yoshitane with the twelfth shōgun, Ashikaga Yoshiharu.
+When Takakuni became Kanrei (shogun's deputy), Yoshitane strongly opposed him and he was driven out.
+In 1521, Emperor Go-Kashiwabara appointed Ashikaga Yoshiharu as the twelfth shōgun after Takakuni arranged him to replace Yoshitane.

 Eventually, after a further power struggle with the Hosokawa clan and especially with Hosokawa Takakuni, Yoshitane was forced to withdraw to Awaji Island.
 He died in Awa province, on the island of Shikoku in 1523.